maamounhajnajeeb/pytest_workshop/README.md

     see argument option and more on [this link](https://docs.pytest.org/en/8.3.x/how-to/output.html#modifying-python-traceback-printing)
 - -l: show local variables in tracebacks
 - -s: disable stdout capturing, [docs link](https://docs.pytest.org/en/8.3.x/how-to/output.html#modifying-python-traceback-printing)
+- -m: run test with specified mark only</br>
+    example:
+    ```shell
+    pytest path/to/your/tests/ -m"webtest"
+    ```
+    more about -m flag in custom markers section

 ### commands helper flags related with fixtures:
 - --fixtures: Show all defined fixutres with their docstrings